Schwungus-Software/PNEngine/README.md

 Deterministic lockstep is used in order to sync games, so you need low latency with other players in order to play with minimal input delay.

-Only player input and level changes are synced.
-Game flags and player states currently don't get synced, so you will be prone to desyncs if you rehost or reconnect from a previous session.
-In this case, all players should relaunch PNEngine instead.

 - Open the developer console by pressing `~` (`Ö` on Nordic keyboard layouts).
 - Host the game on `lvlTitle` with the console command `host [port]`.
 Other players can connect with `connect <ip> [port]`.